 PCFFP defines a “family member” as any adult who is significant in the child’s life.
 The active involvement of each child’s family within the school is valued and desired.
-All parents, adult siblings, aunts & uncles, grandparents, and caregivers are welcome, provided each person has previously passed a background check.
+All parents, adult siblings, aunts and uncles, grandparents, and caregivers are welcome, provided each person has previously passed a background check.

 Cooperative Parent/Guardian Responsibilities

 Please bring children to school well rested, healthy, in clean clothes, and having had a healthy breakfast.

 Please interact with the other children and parents/guardians within the classroom.

 Please be supportive of the children as they explore and make new friends.

 Some children become anxious when they are unsure as to whether their parent has really gone, so please do not stay and wait after saying goodbye.